AI Reasoning Models Compared May 2026: o3 vs Claude Extended Thinking vs Gemini Deep Think vs DeepSeek-R1

 Is DeepSeek-R1 really competitive with o3?

-On accuracy, close — DeepSeek-R1 trails o3 by roughly 4 percentage points on our benchmark.
+On accuracy, close — DeepSeek-R1 trails o3 by only a few percentage points on most published reasoning benchmarks.
 On cost, DeepSeek-R1 is dramatically cheaper, roughly 1/10th.
 For a startup or any cost-sensitive deployment, DeepSeek-R1 delivers more correct answers per dollar than any other reasoning model in 2026 by a large margin.
 It is also open-weights, which means self-hosting is possible.
 The trade-off is the operational complexity of self-hosting a large reasoning model.

 What is the difference between Claude Extended Thinking and o3?